top of page

 Bottle Shape vs Plastic Consumption

-Why Geometry Matters More Than You Think When discussing plastic reduction, most conversations focus on material substitution, recycled content, or downgauging.Very few start with geometry.
+Download our guide - Why Geometry Matters More Than You Think When discussing plastic reduction, most conversations focus on material substitution, recycled content, or downgauging.Very few start with geometry.
 Yet bottle shape is one of the most overlooked drivers of plastic consumption in FMCG packaging.
 Two bottles can hold the same 300 ml volume — and still use significantly different amounts of resin.
 Let’s decode why.
-1. Surface Area Drives Material Requirement From a geometric standpoint,
+1. Surface Area Drives Material Requirement From a g

 Meenakshi Stuart